• Skip to main content

 Marinated lamb meat in mixing bowl

-Place the diced lamb pieces into a large mixing bowl, then add the marinade ingredients and mix together until evenly distributed.
+I place the diced lamb pieces and the marinade ingredients into a mixing bowl and mix everything together until it’s evenly distributed.

 Step Two: